Hua-Fengyi/hello-world/README.md

 # hello-world
-This is a start project practice in Github.
+This is a start (if I delete one word here ,how github show) practice in Github.
 I am just making some changes to the branch, to experience the process of make and commit changes in a brunch.
 # hello-world
 # hello-world